Use the mole calculator below to find the quantity of a substance using a chemical formula or known molar mass.

 What is a Mole?

-This numerical value is known as the Avogadro constant.
+This numerical value is known as the Avogadro constant or Avogadro’s number.
 Because it’s such a large number, scientific notation is almost always used to represent it.

 How to Calculate Moles